ranjeet8989/VSDsquadron-mini-internship/Task - 3/readme.md

-# C program : sum of number from 1 to n
+# Compiled C Code : sum of number from 1 to n

 step 1: command used in terminal window
 ```bash